telerik/kendo-react-inputs/docs/switch/index.md

 # Switch Overview

-The Kendo UI Switch for React is a component that lets the user toggle between checked/unchecked states.
+The Kendo UI Switch for React is a component that lets the user toggle between checked and unchecked states.

-The Kendo UI Switch for React is part of the Inputs `npm` package of the Kendo UI suite for React.
+The Switch is part of the Inputs `npm` package of the Kendo UI suite for React.

 **Figure 1: A template of the Switch for React**